About Your Personality Report

-Your average score on emotional stability was 4.8, which is considered high.
-It is in approximately the 84th percentile for males between 18 and 25 years old.
+Your average score on Emotional Stability was 4.8 out of 6, which is considered high.
+It is in approximately the 93rd percentile for males between 18 and 25 years old.

-Your score on Emotional Stability is high indicating that you are exceptionally calm, composed and unflappable.
+Your high score on Emotional Stability indicates that you are calm, composed and unflappable.
 You do not react with intense emotions, even to situations that most people would describe as stressful.

 Openness to Experience describes a dimension of cognitive style that distinguishes imaginative, creative people from down-to-earth, conventional people.
 Open people are intellectually curious, appreciative of art, and sensitive to beauty.
-They tend to be, compared to closed people, more aware of their feelings.
-They tend to think and act in individualistic and nonconforming ways.
+Compared to closed people, they tend to be more aware of their feelings.
+They tend to think and act in individualistic and non-conforming ways.
 Intellectuals typically score high on Openness to Experience; consequently, this factor has also been called Culture or Intellect.
-Nonetheless, Intellect is probably best regarded as one aspect of openness to experience.
+Nonetheless, Intellect is probably best regarded as one aspect of Openness to Experience.
 Scores on Openness to Experience are only modestly related to years of education and scores on standard intelligent tests.

-Your average score on openness was 5.4, which is considered high.
-It is in approximately the 87th percentile for males between 18 and 25 years old.
+Your average score on Openness was 5.2 out of 6, which is considered high.
+It is in approximately the 93rd percentile for males between 18 and 25 years old.

-Your score on Openness to Experience is high, indicating you enjoy novelty, variety, and change.
+Your high score on Openness to Experience indicates that you enjoy novelty, variety, and change.
 You are curious, imaginative, and creative.